 The Music Department at Rutgers offers the following conducting degrees:

-Learning Goals of the MM Degree in Conducting
+Learning Goals of the DMA and MM Degrees in Conducting

 What students will know: